sagemath/trac_to_gh/Issue 9979.md

 # Issue 9979: Deprecate functionality of `PowerSeriesRing` which conflicts with construction of multivariate power series

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9980

 Original creator: niles